pmjones/adr/OBJECTIONS.md

 ## Missing Components

-Some critics note that _Action Domain Responder_ is missing some elements.
+Some critics feel that _Action Domain Responder_ is missing some elements.

 ### HTTP Request and Response

 Because ADR is an HTTP-specific user interface pattern, the presence of HTTP Request and Response elements is presumed as a sine qua non.

-## Front Controller
+### Front Controller

 The ADR pattern does not describe routing, dispatching, or other web handler elements.
 Those elements are more properly the purview of _Front Controller_.